owensgroup/BGHT/README.md

 ### limitations
 * Currently hash tables based on cuckoo hashing do not support concurrent insertion and queries.
 IHT and P2BHT support concurrent insertions and queries.
+For hash tables that use a probing scheme other than IHT:
-* Keys must be unique
+* Keys must be unique.
 * Construction of the data structures offered *may* fail.
 In these scenarios, reconstructing the table using a larger capacity or a lower load factor should be considered.
 Our paper offers recommended hash table load factors (for uniformly distributed unsigned keys) to achieve at least a 99% success rate ([See Fig. 2](https://arxiv.org/abs/2108.07232)).
 For example, BCHT will offer a 100% success rate for up to 0.991 load factor.
 Please create an issue if you encounter any problems with different key distributions.

 ## Reproducing the arXiv paper results